mejasonatkinson/blog/content/posts/productivity-in-learning.md

 On the Topic of failure, learning and productivity can also be halted if we struggle to make any progress, this goes back to the concept of doing what is easy.
 If we are struggling to learn something and have no support system or no obvious incentive, it is very easy to give up.

-We have previously talked about how projects are potentially a good method for productivity but another very easy trap to fall intois measuring learning by time.
+We have previously talked about how projects are potentially a good method for productivity but another very easy trap to fall into is measuring learning by time.
 Similar to how lines of code doesn't mean you are productive programmer, time spent learning can also be a bad indicator of productivity.

 By trying to learn fast, in an effort to be productive.
 You might watch, listen, or read things at such a pace, that you are not taking in or understanding the information you are trying to learn.
 And you are certainly not applying what you have learned, as that takes time too.

 We are very good at tricking ourselves into thinking we are productive without really being productive.

-It’s a minefield of a topic which I have given a great deal of throught too.
+It’s a minefield of a topic which I have given a great deal of thought too.

 ---